-PROBLEM OUTCOME ACTIVITY RESPONSIBLE High levels of crime and violence and feelings of being unsafe.
+PROBLEM OUTCOME ΑCΤΙVITY RESPONSIBLE High levels of crime and violence and feelings of being unsafe.
 A functional Community Safety Forum has been established.
 Regular quarterly meetings are held.
 AGM are held annually where new office bearers are elected.
-Safety plans are formulated, implemented and regularly reviewupdated.
-Participation and accountability of community in the communefforts/structure is achieved.
-Interdepartmental and cross departmental collaboration is achievimplementation of the community safety plan.
-All community members are aware of community safety procestructures.
-Roles and responsibilities defined, members/departments/organisations are aware of their responsibilities.
-Ensure accountability and positive participation of all community in the community in the intervention of the community in the community in the community in the community is a feasibilities. analysis and planning and through regular CSF meetings.
+Safety plans are formulated, implemented and regularly reviewed and updated.
+Participation and accountability of community in the community safety efforts/structure is achieved.
+Interdepartmental and cross departmental collaboration is achieved in the implementation of the community safety plan.
+All community members are aware of community safety processes and structures.
+Roles and responsibilities defined, and members/departments/organisations are aware of their roles and responsibilities.
+Ensure accountability and positive participation of all community members. analysis and planning and through regular CSF meetings.
 Bi-annual feedback given to community members on the status of implementation.
 Conduct inter-departmental meetings to facilitate inter-departmental and cross departmental collaboration and communication.
 Provide social crime prevention training to important role-players.
 Effective project management of all the programmes implemented.
-Formulate a work plan that outlines the roles and responsibilities as well as the timeframes.
-Community members Bergrivier Municipality SAPS Community Leaders CPF DBE DoH DSD DCS DoJ Neighbourhood Watch groups Schools/School Principal DoCS
+Formulate a work plan that outlines the roles and responsibilities as well Community members Bergrivier Municipality SAPS Community Leaders CPF DBE DoH DSD DCS DoJ Neighbourhood Watch groups Schools/School Principal DoCS